jangroth/aws-certification-notes/solutions-architect-professional.md

 AWS Direct Connect lets you establish a dedicated network connection between your network and one of the AWS Direct Connect locations.
 Using industry standard 802.1q VLANs, this dedicated connection can be partitioned into multiple virtual interfaces.
 This allows you to use the same connection to access public resources such as objects stored in Amazon S3 using public IP address space, and private resources such as Amazon EC2 instances running within an Amazon Virtual Private Cloud (VPC) using private IP space, while maintaining network separation between the public and private environments.
 Virtual interfaces can be reconfigured at any time to meet your changing needs.
 * Provides a dedicated private connection from a remote network to your VPC
 * Dedicated connection must be setup between your DC and AWS Direct Connect locations
+	* Requires network device in your data center that supports Border Gateway Protocol (BGP) and BGP MD5 authentication
 * More expensive than running a VPN solution
 * Private access to AWS services through virtual interfaces (VIF)
 * Bypass ISP, reduce network cost, increase bandwidth and stability